docbogdanc/Console-Finances-CristianB/README.md

-- w3schools.com from where information was used to understand the syntax for:
+- w3schools.com from where the information was used to understand the syntax for:
     - Format a Number with Two Decimals

    https://www.w3schools.com/

 - Markdown Guide used for styling the readme.md